A nation must think before it acts.

-Research Interns work under the direct supervision of the Institute’s scholars in one of the following research areas: Africa, Asia, and Eurasia.
-There are also limited internship opportunities for those interested in National Security.
-Duties and availability vary between programs.
+Research Interns work under the direct supervision of the Institute’s scholars in one of the following research areas: Asia Eurasia, and National Security.
 Applicants should specify which research program they are interested in and will be matched with a scholar in that program upon acceptance.
 This position allows for remote interns who can communicate with their supervisor via web conferencing and/or phone.
 Time management and a strong and reliable work ethic are required.

 FPRI’s Asia Program monitors key developments in the Indo-Pacific, conducts research on issues relevant to U.S. foreign policy in the region, and communicates research findings directly to the public and policymakers.
 The Asia team’s current research focuses on China, Taiwan, Korea, Japan, ASEAN, geoeconomics, critical technologies, defense issues, and regional politics.
 Underpinning all of the Asia team’s work is a commitment to advancing U.S. national security and improving U.S. foreign policy in the Indo-Pacific.
 This internship program prioritizes education, mentorship, and career development.
 To the extent possible, the Asia team will tailor assignments to the intern’s interests and career goals.
 The Asia team provides interns with the opportunity to support multiple research projects and encourages interns to conduct independent research for publication via FPRI’s Intern Corner.